joelob99/flatAsaAcl/docs/README.md

 ## Getting Started

+[Download the ZIP file](https://github.com/joelob99/flatAsaAcl) from the branch and extracts it.
 Open flatAsaAcl.html on Firefox or Chrome, and follows the steps described on the page.

 ## Flattened ACL